weaver-viii/Stat_Models_Book/4-eda.md

 Further, the above plots each contain a red smoothing line, which can be extremely useful to emphasize the trend of the data.
 We will come back to the notion of smoothing later.

+#### Questions to ask yourself

+1. What are the differences between kernel density estimation and local kernel smoothing

 ### Histograms